 Do you have to have a funeral?

 When someone passes away, or if you’re planning ahead for the future, it’s natural to turn straight to a Funeral Director or speak to a religious leader to start organising an event to mark the end of a person’s life.
 Funerals have been practiced for thousands of years, but just because they’re the norm, it doesn’t mean you have to have one or arrange one for a loved one.

 Do you have to have a funeral when someone dies?

 Cremation is the most popular option for many families and future planners, with over 75% of funerals in the UK resulting in a cremation.
-Cremation can often be cheaper than a burial (although not always), and you’ll have the option to scatter your loved one’s ashes in a special place or site where the ashes can be spread (it’s legal to spread ashes anywhere in the UK, as long as you have permission if the place is on private land).
-You’re welcome to simply arrange a cremation at a crematorium, without the need to have a funeral service beforehand.
+Cremation can often be cheaper than a burial (although not always), and you’ll have the option to scatter your loved one’s ashes in a special place (it’s legal to spread ashes anywhere in the UK, as long as you have permission if the place is on private land).

-If you’re thinking that a traditional funeral service followed by a burial or cremation isn’t for you, or want to arrange something that’s a little bit different, here are a few funeral alternatives to get you started.
+If you’re thinking that a traditional funeral service followed by a burial or cremation isn’t for you, or want to arrange something that’s a little bit different for a loved one, here are a few funeral alternatives.

 A direct funeral